-Known as Sky City, the 70-acre, ancient Acoma Pueblo is located 7,000 feet above sea level on a sandstone mesa 60 miles west of Albuquerque, NM.
-Continuously inhabited since the late 1300s, it is one of the oldest urban settlements the United States.
-In 1599, Spanish soldiers destroyed the original village of stepped houses.
+Known as Sky City, this 70-acre ancient city is located 7,000 feet above sea level on a sandstone mesa, 60 miles west of Albuquerque, New Mexico.
+Continuously inhabited since the late 1300s, it is one of the oldest urban settlements the U.S. In 1599, Spanish soldiers destroyed the original village of stepped houses.
 The new mission, San Esteban del Rey, was begun in 1629 and the village was rebuilt shortly thereafter above the ruins.

-The site is a National Historic Monument and is owned by the Acoma people.
+The site was named a National Historic Landmark in 1960 and is owned by the Acoma people.